 Stock up on these 10 highly nutritious foods and you’ll always have something healthy on hand

 Keeping healthy foods on hand is one of the best strategies for maintaining a healthy diet.
-You’ll always have something to eat—even on those days when you have to whip something together at the last minute.
+You’ll always have something to eat—even on those days when you have to prepare something at the last minute.
 These 10 foods are nutrition powerhouses that are both ideal to include in your diet and easy to keep in your kitchen.
 Keep them in regular rotation, and you’ll find that eating healthy never tasted so good!

 The soluble fiber in oats helps your heart.
 It also may help you avoid sharp rises in blood glucose levels following meals.
-The USDA Dietary Guidelines for Americans recommends that at least half your daily grains come from whole grains like oats.

 These small blue orbs have high levels of fiber, B vitamins, and vitamin C, as well as antioxidants.
 Research is looking at how these nutrients may help improve circulation, help your body fight infections, prevent colon cancer, and lower the risk of memory loss.

 These tiny seeds are a good source of omega-3 fatty acids, fiber, and lignans, a type of phytochemical.
 These nutrients are being studied for their potential roles in cancer prevention, heart health, and blood glucose control.

 Red and orange bell peppers are some of the best sources of beta carotene and vitamin C. Peppers also contain vitamin B6 and folic acid.
 These nutrients help reduce high levels of homocysteine, which is linked with an increased risk of heart attack and stroke.